New wave music: Etymology and characteristics

-A nervous, nerdy persona was a common characteristic of new wave fans, and acts such as Talking Heads, Devo, and Elvis Costello.
-This took the forms of robotic dancing, jittery high-pitched vocals, and clothing fashions that hid the body such as suits and big glasses.
+A nervous, nerdy persona was a common characteristic of new wave fans and new wave acts, such as Talking Heads, Devo, and Elvis Costello.
+This persona took the forms of robotic dancing, jittery high-pitched vocals, and fashion choices such as suits and big glasses that hid the body.
 This seemed radical to audiences accustomed to post-counterculture genres such as disco dancing and macho "cock rock" that emphasized a "hang loose" philosophy, open sexuality, and sexual bravado.

-Blondie, 1977.
+Blondie, 1976.
 L–R: Gary Valentine, Clem Burke, Deborah Harry, Chris Stein and Jimmy Destri.

 New wave may be seen as an attempt to reconcile "the energy and rebellious attitude of punk" with traditional forms of pop songwriting, as seen in the rockabilly riffs and classic craftsmanship of Elvis Costello and the 1960s mod influences of the Jam.
 Paul Weller, who called new wave "the pop music of the Seventies", explained to Chas de Whalley in 1977:

 It's just pop music and that's why I like it.
 It's all about hooks and guitar riffs.
 That's what the new wave is all about.
 It's not heavy and negative like all that Iggy and New York stuff.
 The new wave is today's pop music for today's kids, it's as simple as that.

 Although new wave shares punk's do-it-yourself artistic philosophy, the musicians were more influenced by the light strains of 1960s pop while opposed to mainstream "corporate" rock, which they considered creatively stagnant, as well as the generally abrasive and political bents of punk rock.
 In the early 1980s, particularly in the United States, notable new wave acts embraced a crossover of pop and rock music with African and African-American styles.
 Adam and the Ants and Bow Wow Wow, both acts with ties to former Sex Pistols manager Malcolm McLaren, used Burundi-style drumming.
 Talking Heads' album Remain in Light was marketed and positively reviewed as a breakthrough melding of new wave and African styles, although drummer Chris Frantz said he found out about this supposed African influence after the fact.
 As the decade continued, new wave elements would be adopted by African-American musicians such as Grace Jones, Janet Jackson, and Prince, who in particular used new wave influences to lay the groundwork for the Minneapolis sound.